schmidhauser/applescript-music/README.md

-# AppleScripts Scripts for macOS Music
+# AppleScript Scripts for macOS Music